 The conversation around the workforce shortage won’t be dying down any time soon.
 Take some time to reflect on why you’re in the industry and what you can do today to keep the industry going strong tomorrow.

-Check out my full interview on Under Your Roof and In Your Backyard with Dean and Derek to hear more of our conversation and ideas on how we can solve this together.
+Check out my full interview on the Lets Go to Work Podcast with Dean and Derek to hear more of our conversation and ideas on how we can solve this together.